“Two souls dwell, alas, in my breast’ (Faust I)

 – ‘Jesus is more than a solution to problems.’

 Everyone knows the two inner voices, the higher one as gut feeling, idea, intuition, flash of inspiration etc., the negative, corrosive one as fear, inferiority complex, arrogance, despondency etc., which then express themselves as negative emotions.
 However, most people are not aware of the possibility of being able to consistently switch off the barrage of negativity and its intrusion into their consciousness.
 There is also a general lack of clarity about why this barrage exists in human life in the first place (see Chapter 13) and that it exerts a decisive influence on our life’s destiny.
 This is why George Bernard Shaw’s bon mot is so apt: ‘Man is the only creature that has a bad opinion of himself.’
-(That this fatal self-assessment is the decisive tool for overcoming it, see Chapter 13.)
-This applies first of all to the destructive effect of the behavioural programmes from ‘below’, which manifest themselves as mistrust, hatred, arrogance, inferiority complex, anger, etc..
-But it also concerns the possibilities of following the impulses that are opened up from ‘above’, i.e. through the dialogue with the inner spiritual (!) voice, which are difficult to implement at first.
-True self-knowledge of the divine essence in the individual breaks through when we know what to do and when we (can) follow the guidance that says: ‘Thy will be done!’
-(It speaks volumes that the usual abstruse emphasis in worship is: ‘Thy will be done!’
-This ultimately happens anyway.
-Above all, the emphasis on Your will would be a disaster for the human ego.
+(For the fact that this fatal self-assessment is the decisive tool for overcoming it, see chapter 13).

-Me and self
+I and self

-However, those who have mastered the sacrifice of ego-crucifixion usually lead a new life in security, a loving environment and material prosperity – in the eye of the hurricane, so to speak.
+However, those who have overcome the sacrifice of ego crucifixion usually lead a new life in safety, a loving environment and material prosperity – in the eye of the hurricane, so to speak.
 He has left the level of the good-evil world.
 We can already see this in Job (verse 42), but above all in the published life stories of such beacons as Mandela, Gandhi, N. D. Walsch or Eckhart Tolle.
 The principle is, through the ascent into the spiritual dimension, through the return of the Prodigal Son (Lk.
 15, 11 ff.), to be able to lead the remaining time of life without material good and without material evil, on the spiritual level of only good within the material environment.

-“It is not you who are alive,
+“It is not you who live,

-The life that is in you
+for the creature is dead.
+The life that is in you makes you live, is God.”

 (Angelus Silesius: Cherubinischer Wandermann II, 207)